ibm-cloudintegration/messaging-pot/docs/pages/pots/msghub/msghub_pot_lab12.md

 messages from a source MQ queue to a target Kafka topic.
 There is also an MQ sink connector that takes messages from a Kafka topic and transfers them to an MQ queue.
 Running it is very similar to the source connector.
-In this lab we will only be covering the source connector.
+In this lab we will cover both the source and sink connectors.

 An IBM MQ instance has been preconfigured on IBM Cloud Pak for Integration (ICP4i) on Red Hat OpenShift.
 To begin with you will define a pair of queues on this MQ instance for our MQ messages.
+You will also define a pair of topics in Event Streams.
 You will then configure the source connector to run some tests to a local stand-alone worker.
-We will then adjust our configuration to send the messages to a topic in Event Streams and run a standalone worker to consume the messages.
+You will then configure a sink connector, adjust your configuration to send the messages to a topic in Event Streams, and run a standalone worker to consume the messages.

-At the end of this lab you should be able to configure MQ on ICP4i and configure and test sending messages from MQ to Event Streams.
+At the end of this lab you should be able to configure MQ on ICP4i and configure and test sending messages from MQ to Event Streams and Event Streams to MQ.

 ### What is Kafka Connect?